kelumKP/user_management/README.md

 Welcome to Activate's Interview Project.
 This repository provides a foundational template for a modern full-stack application, offering essential functionality to demonstrate best practices and key concepts.
 Below, you'll find an overview of the project's features, architecture, and instructions for running the application.

-Please note, this is used diring our interview process and not intended to be production ready.
+Please note, this is used during our interview process and not intended to be used in production.

 ---